The Definitive Guide to Online Auctions

 Note: this defaults to ‘yes’ and shows your items in your dashboard.

-6. Choose your Currency and click Next Step
+6. Select your Privacy Settings and click Next Step

 7. Select Listing Type